 Although the distinctive Maasai people are of most interest to tourists seeking the classic images of Kenya’s African identity, peoples such as the Samburu, Turkana, Swahili and Kikuyu Tribes struggle to maintain traditions as the modern world crowds in.
 Drawing near to these cultures could just be a highlight of your visit.

 Kenya’s scenic beauty, immense herds of wildlife and ethnic diversity will capture your heart.

 Best time to visit

 Most destinations in Kenya are at their best between January until the end of March, where the climate is mild, mostly dry and game viewing is at its peak.
-Visits between mid-March to June and again between October and December is well worth considering avoiding the peak-season crowds and to take advantage of cheaper, off-season rates on accommodation and tours.
+Visits between mid-March to June and again between October and December is well worth considering avoiding the peak-season crowds and to take advantage of cheaper, off-season rates on accommodation and Kenya tours.

 For the Maasai Mara Wildebeest Migration, visit between mid-August and late October when the herds have returned from their months in Tanzania’s Serengeti.

 Current is 240 volts, 50Hz.
 UK-style square three-pin plugs are used.

 English is the official language, but Swahili is the national language, with 42 ethnic languages spoken.